cakephp/bakery.cakephp.org/2015/06/28/cakephp_3_0_8_released.rst

 * When updating belongsToMany links, association conditions are used.
 This fixes issues with polymorphic joint tables.
 * Pagination with SQLServer 2008 now works better.
+* AuthComponent no longer causes infinite redirects when an ajax request fails and ``/`` requires authentication.
+This was a regression in 3.0.7.

 Improvements
 ------------